 - Hook Up With A Writer Friend.
 Get your mind out of the gutter.
 They weren’t talking about that kind of hook up.
 Eric said that his book, Milk in My Coffee, came about from an improv exercise he did with a fellow writer.
 The exercise consists of having an entire conversation in the voice of your characters.
 No take backs and you have to just roll with it.
 Recording the conversation can be helpful, but the real premise is to step out of the way and let your character speak.
 You get a better feel for them, which will help when you’re actually writing the novel.

 - Avoid Predictability.
 Plotting can be difficult.
 Trust me, I know because the struggle can get ridiculously real for me at times.
-To avoid predictability Eric suggests making a list of all possible scenarios and guesses, then don’t use any of them.
-Then ask your friends and critique group for possible scenarios and guesses, and don’t use any of those either.
+To avoid predictability Eric suggests making a list of all possible scenarios and guesses, and…don’t use any of them.
+Then ask your friends and critique group for possible scenarios and guesses…and don’t use any of those either.
 Challenge yourself to come up with new twists, new answers, new scenarios.
 Keep’em guessing and keep’em coming back for more.

 I hope these tips help improve your writing process as much as they have mine.
 Getting the opportunity to soak up knowledge from people who have long traveled the path you’re starting out on is invaluable!
 As always, I strongly encourage you to make time to attend writing/author events.
 They’re all kinds of nerdlicious fun and I always walk away feeling like going was well worth my effort.